DylanMeeus/springboot_jwt_blog/_posts/2015-03-31-critical-vulnerabilities-in-json-web-token-libraries.md

 - crypto
 ---

 > tl;dr If you are using [node-jsonwebtoken](https://github.com/auth0/node-jsonwebtoken), [pyjwt](https://github.com/jpadilla/pyjwt/), [namshi/jose](https://github.com/namshi/jose) or [php-jwt](https://github.com/firebase/php-jwt) with asymmetric keys (RS256, RS384, RS512, ES256, ES384, ES512) please update to the latest version.
 If you are using [jsjwt](https://github.com/kjur/jsjws) with asymmetric keys consider using other non-vulnerable libraries until it is patched or verified.
-See [jwt.io](http://jwt.io) for more information on the vulnerable libraries.
+See [jwt.io](http://jwt.io) for more information on the vulnerable libraries. *(Updated 2015-04-01)*

 > This is a guest post from Tim McLean, who is part of the [Auth0 Security Researcher Hall of Fame](https://auth0.com/whitehat#hall-of-fame).
 Tim normally blogs at [www.timmclean.net](https://www.timmclean.net).